1. Ada

 • Currently, there are over 26 variants of the original COVID-19 strain.

 Since its emergence, the Omicron variant has constantly changed its genetic and antigenic properties.
-Omicron has been able to evade the immune response generated by previous infections or vaccinations, meaning that people can still become infected despite having some level of immunity.
-Additionally, this variant has a higher tendency to infect the upper respiratory tract (e.g., the nose and throat) compared to previous variants like Delta, which tend to infect the lower respiratory tract (e.g., the lungs).
+Omicron and its variants have evaded the immune response generated by previous infections or vaccinations, meaning that people can still become infected despite having some immunity.
+Additionally, Omicron variants tend to infect the upper respiratory tract (for example, the nose and throat) more than previous variants like Delta, which infect the lower respiratory tract (for example, the lungs).

 Find out more about Omicron vs. Delta variant symptoms in this article.